17 January 2017

 "Chilean composer and multi-instrumentalist (1980) impresses the audience with his "inspiration and skill".
 He establishes a direct connection with the audience and puts special emphasis on bringing contemporary music close to his listeners.
 He interweaves rigor and fun by destroying the boundaries between classical and popular music".
 From German Newspaper: Pfälzischer Merkur.

 The Award's Ceremony took place on June 22nd at the town hall of the City of Saarbrücken, Germany.
-On the occasion two Lieder from my Liederbuch were performed: In der Transparenz die Bewegung (Premiere) and Solang der Himmel glüht.
+On the occasion two of my Lieder were performed: In der Transparenz die Bewegung (Premiere) and Solang der Himmel glüht.

 Franziska Erdmann: voice.